 Separate your creative time from your concrete time

 Imagine this: you write or design for 15 minutes, prepare invoices for 10 minutes, spend 5 minutes on an email and conduct other small tasks.
 Sounds similar to your agenda, right?
 Unfortunately, by doing this, you are paying a notable task-switching penalty.
 Try to spend – as much as you are able to – no less than 30 minutes (preferably 60 minutes) of uninterrupted time when working on conceptual tasks.

 As the author suggests, these are not the only way how to keep yourself focus.
 There are other opportunities as well.
 But the idea is similar: cluster similar tasks and avoid switching often between different ones.
 But if you need some external help, try these 10 apps that will make you more productive.

 The floor is yours…

 What do you think of these focus tips before?
 Have you applied these tips to your schedule before?
 What others tips would you recommend?
-Let us know in the comment section below.
+Let me know in the comment section below.